Southwest Prevention Center

-The SWPC department within the Public and Community Services division in University OUTREACH, College of Continuing Education at the University of Oklahoma.
+The Southwest Prevention Center (SWPC) i shoused within the Public and Community Services division in University OUTREACH, College of Continuing Education at the University of Oklahoma.
 SWPC serves as a catalyst for positive social change and is committed to the prevention of alcohol, tobacco, and other drug abuse and related high-risk behaviors.

 Are your Rx medications safe and secure?

-The SWPC urges individuals to properly store their medications out of the reach of children, family, and guests in a secure medication lock box, closet or cabinet.
-Do you know where to safely dispose of them?
-Check out the six disposal locations across Cleveland County to dispose of any old or unused medications.
+SWPC strongly urges individuals to properly store their over-the-counter and prescription medications out of the reach of children, family, and guests in a secure medication lock box, closet or cabinet.
+To request a lock box, contact the SPF-SIG Coordinator.
+To dispose of unused or old medications, check out the 10 medication disposal locations across Cleveland and McClain Counties!